Frequently Asked Questions

 Nutritional therapist

-As of september 2020, nutritional therapists (NTs) need to hold a BSc degree or higher in order to register with the Bristish Assocition of Nutrition and Lifestyle Medicine (BANT).
-They should also be registered with the Complementary and Natural Healthcare Council (CNHC).
-NTs are trained to work holistically by seeing every system in the body as interconnected.
-They can use diet and lifestyle stratergies as well as genetic or functional testing and supplements to optimise your health.
+Nutritional therapists (NTs) are trained in personalised, holistic health, seeing every system in the body as interconnected.
+They use evidence-based diet and lifestyle strategies as well as functional or genetic testing and supplements to optimise your health.
 NTs mainly work in private practice seeing clients on a 1 to 1 basis or doing group work.

 I mainly work with adults experiencing digestive concerns such as IBS, bloating, constipation, diarrhoea, abdominal pain, and excess gas, as well as skin conditions including acne and eczema.
 I also support clients with fatigue, food sensitivities, and symptoms related to hormonal imbalance, particularly PMOS (previously PCOS).